 In this blog, we’ll show you three ways to plan your routes:

-- Planning Routes with Excel (spreadsheets alone)
+- Method #1: How to plan delivery routes with Excel (spreadsheets alone)

 All three ways use spreadsheets, but you’ll notice two of the tactics leverage the use of software as well.

 Before we start route planning, we need to make sure your spreadsheet is set up properly.

 There are a few computer programs to choose from when you’re working with spreadsheets.
 Perhaps the most well known is Microsoft Excel.
 There are also other programs like Numbers (for Mac users) and LibreOffice Calc (open source and free!).
 Our personal favorite here at Routific is Google Sheets.
 We're using Google Maps in our examples, but you can apply the same principals to Excel; both software function almost identically.